Los Angeles Police Department resources: Unit callsigns

 From the perspective of control, each unit is represented by an LAPD-specific callsign.
-Typically, a callsign is made up of three elements: the division number, the unit type and the "beat" number.
+Typically, a callsign is made up of three elements: the division number, the unit type, more specifically the service identification letter and the "beat" number.
 For example, division 1 is Central Division (or, now, "Central Area"), an "A" is patrol unit with two officers and their patrol area number can be a number like 12.
 Such a unit would identify themselves as 1A12 (or 1-Adam-12, using the LAPD phonetic alphabet).
 There are several types of units, designated by a letter:

 The immediate supervisor of any patrol officer is called a field supervisor, which typically have beats that end in zero beginning from 2 through 7 (for example, 7-L-60 for a Wilshire Area supervisor).
-The watch commander is a usually a lieutenant I at a geographic division.
+The watch commander is a usually a Lieutenant I at a geographic division.
 Their radio code always ends in Lincoln-10 (e.g., the watch commander at division 6 or Hollywood Area station is always 6-L-10).
-The watch commander is responsible for the geographic area (e.g. "Southwest Area") and reports to the area patrol captain I.
+The watch commander is responsible for the geographic area (e.g. "Southwest Area") and reports to the area patrol captain I, whose callsign consists of "Commander (Div.
+Number)A" - therefore a Southwest Area patrol C/O is "Commander 3A".
+Callsigns ending in "L90" designate the given division's station desk or base radio console.